1/8

 The artistic council consists of external experts who act as a selection and reflection committee for the artistic team.
 They review the applications for the open call of the development residency and follow up on the artists they select by returning as mentors in the studio sessions.
 The advisors change every two years, in line with changing focus of our programme.

-These are the five artists and curators who will accompany us in 2024-2025:
+These are the five artists and curators of the artistic council in 2024-2026:

 Dušica Dražić